wxguillo/machuruku/README.md

 devtools::install_github("wxguillo/machuruku")
 ```
 For both quick and detailed tutorials on how to use Machuruku, please visit the [tutorial page](https://github.com/wxguillo/machuruku/tree/main/tutorial) in this repository.

+*Software citation and associated manuscript:* Guillory WG, Brown JL.
+A new method for integrating ecological niche modeling with phylogenetics to estimate ancestral distributions.
+Systematic Biology - in press
 ![frog logo](https://github.com/wxguillo/machuruku/blob/main/tutorial/images/machurukuLogoShamelessFrog.jpg)